 Summer Reading Outcome #3: Adults enjoy spending time engaging in early literacy activities with youth over the summer to help them develop literacy skills.

 Each biennium, the Legislature allocates a total amount of Ready to Read funding, half of which is distributed each year of the biennium.
-Grant amounts are calculated each fiscal year based on the number of youth ages 0-14 a particular library serves, and the geographical area a library covers with its services.
-Libraries receive a minimum grant amount of $1000 and apply for the exact amount calculated each year.
-For 2020, the State Library will distribute $759,221 to 135 public libraries in December 2019 to use in their Ready to Read projects.
-This is approximately $1.02 per Oregon youth aged 0-14 served in a library.
-The 2020 proposed grant amounts each library will receive can be viewed below.
+Grant amounts are calculated each fiscal year with a formula assigning 80% of the grant based on the number of children ages 0-14 being served, and 20% based on the library's geographic area service boundaries.
+Libraries receive a minimum grant amount of $1000 and apply for the exact amount they are allocated each year.
+For 2024, the State Library plans to distribute $818,461 to 143 public libraries in December 2023 to use in their Ready to Read projects.

 The timeline for the Ready to Read grant cycle is set by the Oregon Administrative Rules, 543-040-005 – 543-000-0040.